 Oak forests sustain a high level of biodiversity

 Oak trees are a long-living tree species, storing in their biomass significant amounts of atmospheric carbon sequestered by photosynthesis during the growing season.

 The small planted oak groves will function as ecological stepping stones, helping the trees to slowly recolonise the abandoned agricultural lands with the aid of birds (especially jays).

 We have already planted oak seedlings together with the Pando Association on a 4 hectare land surface acquired by the association near Sandominic village.
 This oak forest will become part of a living museum showcasing the original vegetation of the area.

 The Kurta-valley near Sandominic planted with oak seedlings - the place of the future living museum

-Maps of planted oak seedlings registered on the Transylmagica platform by the persons who acquired gifts from the Transylmagica webshop in 2021
+Maps of few of the planted oak seedlings registered on the Transylmagica platform by the persons who acquired gifts from the Transylmagica webshop in 2021

-In the planting season of the current year (2022) we will continue to plant oak trees in the Ciuc Basin, and will plant an oak grove near Bancu village.
+In the planting season of the year 2022 we have planted an oak grove near Bancu village.

 In April 2023 we have planted sessile oak (Quercus petraea) seedlings near Sandominic village.